-It has more names than almost any other tropical vegetable: ong choy, kang kong, water convolvulus, water morning glory, and swamp cabbage.
+Water spinach has more names than almost any other Asian vegetable: kang kong, ong choy, water convolvulus, water morning glory, and swamp cabbage.
 In mandarin, it is known as 空心菜 (kong xin cai).

 It grows easily even under difficult conditions.
 It is cheap and is widely used in Southeast Asian cuisine.
 It can be seen in humble home-cooked dishes as well as in high class restaurant fare.
 It is related to the morning glory which is a very common wild plant with purple, pink or white flowers.
 I used to see these purple flowers growing on fences.
 My parents told me that they can be eaten but we have never tried it.

-They are usually sold in bundles with the roots already removed.
-Like the normal spinach, it shrinks significantly when cooked so don't worry if you think you got a big bunch.
+Water spinach are usually sold in bundles with the roots already removed.
+Like normal spinach, it shrinks significantly when cooked so don't worry if you think you got a big bunch.

 I was taught by granny to take each plant and pinch the stems into roughly 2-inch pieces starting from the top.
 The lower ends of the stems are quite tough and fibrous so they are mostly discarded.
 I like to make sure that there are 2-4 leaves on each piece.
 The faster way is of course to use a knife.
 Trim off the ends and the more fibrous stems.
 Then cut into 2 or 2.5 inch pieces.